Recent studies have revealed that raisins and grapes are harmful to dogs. Research shows that raisins can cause renal or kidney failure in dogs.

 Raisins are the kind of foods dogs should not eat in the first place but if they have then, remember to start the treatment should start within 2 hours window.
 You should take your dog to a vet immediately once you comprehend that it may have eaten a few raisins.

-You May Also Like:- Can Dogs Eat Turkey Bones ?
+You May Also Like:- Can Dogs Eat Acorns?